How to Upgrade Motherboard and CPU without Reinstalling Windows

 Create Bootable Meida

-Tips: If you don't want to create a bootable media, you can go to Tools > Recovery Environment to enable the boot option of AOMEI Backupper recovery environment.
+Tips: If you don't want to create a bootable media, you can go to Tools > Recovery Environment to enable the boot option of the AOMEI Backupper recovery environment.
 It also allows you to boot into Windows PE and perform backup/restore.

-Step Ⅲ: start universal restore
+Step Ⅲ: start a universal restore

-1. Press DEL or F2 repeatedly at computer startup to change boot order and set the bootable disk you created as the first boot option.
+1. Press DEL or F2 repeatedly at computer startup to change the boot order and set the bootable disk you created as the first boot option.

 2. Then it will load the main interface of AOMEI Backupper.
 Click Restore and Select Task or Select Image File to select the backup created before.